-OFFERING IN-PERSON AND VIDEO TOURS!
+OFFERING IN-PERSON AND VIRTUAL TOURS!

 First of all, congratulations!
 We at Magnolia are delighted you’re engaged and excited to help you plan your wedding.
 Whatever your vision—an intimate gathering under ancient live oaks, an indoor-outdoor celebration on the banks of the Ashley River, or an elegant reception on the porch of Magnolia’s nineteenth-century house, overlooking our magnificent Romantic-style gardens—we can make it come true.

 The Drayton family ownership of Magnolia actually began with a wedding.
 In 1676, an English colonist named Stephen Fox emigrated to Charleston; when his daughter Ann married Thomas Drayton several years later, Fox gave the young couple 402 acres as a wedding present.
 That land became known as Magnolia-on-the-Ashley.

 Magnolia’s gardens have attracted tourists and locals since the 1880s.
 The gardens were designed in the 1840s by Reverend John Grimké Drayton, Magnolia’s owner at the time; a century later, his great-granddaughter Sara Hastie married Samuel Logan of Philadelphia on the Long White Bridge lawn.
 Since then, hundreds of couples have started their lives together at Magnolia.
 We’re thrilled you’ve decided to join your history to ours!